 ○ There are a lot of ways to create high purity water right in your own home.
 We have reverse osmosis and filtration systems available that will fit any budget.
 Our Kinetico K5 Reverse Osmosis system is certified to remove PFAS and will help you eliminate single-use plastic bottles for good!

-- You probably have 62 reusable water bottles stashed in a cabinet in the kitchen anyway.
+- You probably have 62 reusable water bottles stashed in a cabinet in the kitchen, anyway.
 Get them out, rinse them out and use them.

-○ Make it a part of your daily routine for better health and hydration, not to mention to lessen your impact on the environment.
+○ Make it a part of your daily routine for better health and hydration, not to mention lessening your impact on the environment.
 It can also be great for the office!
 Hydrated employees make for happier, healthier employees.
 We have bottled water coolers available for far less than you’d think!

 Wishing you and the planet a healthy, happy, litter-free fall -GWS